jarodpeachey/jelly/src/content/posts/how-to-tell-if-your-website-is-mobile-responsive.md

 Performance differences can reveal responsiveness issues.
 A website that loads quickly on desktop but slowly on mobile may have unoptimized images, heavy scripts, or poor hosting.
 Tools like [GTmetrix](https://gtmetrix.com/) or [Google PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/) can provide detailed performance reports and suggest improvements.

 Another sign is navigation difficulty.
 Menus that are not touch-friendly or content that requires horizontal scrolling frustrates users.
 Poor navigation directly impacts conversions.
-For guidance on improving mobile navigation, refer to our internal post on [How a 1-Second Delay Could Be Costing You Customers](/blog/1-second-delay-costing-customers).

 ## Tools to Test Mobile Responsiveness

 Several tools help evaluate how well your website adapts to mobile devices.
 Google’s Mobile-Friendly Test checks usability and displays issues such as text size, viewport configuration, and clickable elements.
 Browser developer tools allow you to emulate different screen sizes and devices for quick visual checks.

 Real device testing is the most reliable method.
 Checking your website on multiple smartphones and tablets ensures layouts, scaling, and touch interactions work as intended.
 This hands-on approach captures nuances that automated tools may miss.
-For a comprehensive list of testing tools, see [HubSpot’s guide to mobile optimization](https://blog.hubspot.com/website/mobile-optimization-guide).

 ## Best Practices to Improve Mobile Responsiveness